paulrouge/debucate/README.md

 ## Solidity
 For ease of use I included the nft solidity contract I used for this project [here](./solidity/nftcontract.sol) .
 It was quicker for me to just deploy the contract using remix instead of my local environment.
 I used open-zeppelin for the base erc721 contract and added some custom functions.
 Seemed overkill to create a separate repo for this contract.

+# How to run the project
+run:
+`yarn install`

+then:
+`yarn next dev`

+The project will run on localhost:3000

-### From this point on it is the original README.md of the template I created for my own use.
+_From this point on it is the original README.md of the template I created for my own use._

 # web3 nextjs template